michaelmangelsdorf/Sonne8/README.md

 ## Binary Instruction Format

 There are four types of instructions.
+The format is completely regular and you would have no problem hand-coding these opcodes!

 SIGNAL
 If bit 7 is clear, and bits 4-6 are all zero, the instruction is of type SIGNAL.
 There are sixteen such instructions, corresponding to each combination of bits 0-3.
 These instructions trigger internal signals.